Interested in joining an inspiring learning community?

 The indoor sports facilities are in a dome with purified air, meaning students can exercise comfortably in any weather condition.
 With air purification across the campus, the air here is as clean or cleaner than anywhere in the world.

-Advantages of having all divisions under one roof include:
+Advantages of having all sections under one roof include:

 The decision to put all ages of ISB learners under one roof was made 20 years ago, according to Monroe, and it’s a decision students at the school are quite happy with.

 According to one student at ISB, there’s always someone to ask for guidance.

 “There are so many good people around here; if you ever need help, they will be by your side helping you every step of the way.”

 And even with three groups of vastly different ages, ISB is known for its inclusivity.

 “One of the things I like about ISB is it’s so inclusive; we have a lot of people and we’re all doing things together.
 Not only is ISB a great place, it’s a great experience… it’s not just a school, it’s my second home,” says another ISB student.